Best bidet of 2021 | CNN Underscored

 If you’re a bidet beginner and don’t want to spend too much money, the Tushy Classic mounts under your existing toilet seat and gives you a comfortable stream with just enough adjustability.

-The Alpha JX bidet seat features an instantaneous and endless supply of warm water along with a fully adjustable stream, a dryer, remote and heated seat, making it the best bidet on the market, especially for the price.
+The Alpha JX bidet seat features an instantaneous and endless supply of warm water along with a fully adjustable stream, dryer, remote and heated seat, making it the best bidet on the market, especially for the price.

 The Toto Washlet C2 uses a tank, so it doesn’t provide endless warm water, but its stream and dryer were more effective than the Alpha JX’s.
 Plus, its pre-mist and deodorizer features bring even more luxury to your bathroom.

 The Toto Washlet K300 combines superior comfort and performance with unlimited, instant warm water.
-Featuring all the bells and whistles you could ever want in a bidet, the K300 is expensive, but undoubtedly the best bidet we tested.
+Featuring all the bells and whistles you could ever want in a bidet, the K300 is expensive but undoubtedly the best bidet we tested.

 Best bidet attachment: Tushy Classic 3.0 Bidet Attachment ($99, originally $129; hellotushy.com)

 If you’re looking for a low-cost bidet that’s simple to set up, effective and not overly complicated, the Tushy Classic 3.0 is definitely the bidet for you.
-While working on this story, we actually tested the Tushy Spa, not the Classic, (we’ve used the Tushy Classic in the past but we didn’t officially test it again for this story).
+While working on this story, we actually tested the Tushy Spa, not the Classic.
+(We’ve used the Tushy Classic in the past, but we didn’t officially test it again for this story.)

-Out of the attachments, the Tushy Classic 3.0 had the most comfortable stream by far and its adjustable nozzle made it much easier than others to get a thorough clean.
-While it’s a barebones bidet, you still get a solid range of pressure and directional adjustability so you can find what feels right for you.
-With attachments in general, we found ourselves using low pressures as their streams felt more aggressive than their electric counterparts.
+Out of the attachments, the Tushy Classic 3.0 had the most comfortable stream by far, and its adjustable nozzle made it much easier than others to get a thorough clean.
+While it’s a bare-bones bidet, you still get a solid range of pressure and directional adjustability so you can find what feels right for you.
+With attachments in general, we found ourselves using low pressures, as their streams felt more aggressive than their electric counterparts.

-The Tushy Classic was also relatively easy to install and the clear instructions are simple to follow, even if you’re not particularly handy.
-However, when installing any bidet the most important aspect is making sure it’s compatible with your toilet.
+The Tushy Classic was also relatively easy to install, and the clear instructions are simple to follow, even if you’re not particularly handy.
+However, when installing any bidet, the most important aspect is making sure it’s compatible with your toilet.
 You should also find the water connections and try taking off your toilet seat beforehand so you know how everything works.
 Luckily, the Tushy Classic fits all two-piece toilets and most one-piece toilets (more on this below).
 If you’re still not sure if the Tushy will fit your specific toilet, you can check out more about Tushy’s compatibility here and even browse through its searchable list of toilets here.

 While we love the Tushy attachment, there’s one big caveat: We found that the method used to supply warm water to the Tushy Spa — and all the other bidet attachments we used — wasn’t effective.

 Since a toilet only has a cold water supply, to get warm water with a simple attachment like the Tushy, you have to hook it up to your sink’s hot water supply.
-There’s no internal heater, so your water temperature is completely dependent on how quickly your sink’s water gets hot and even then you still have to flush out the water that’s been sitting in the hose before you get a warm wash.
+There’s no internal heater, so your water temperature is completely dependent on how quickly your sink’s water gets hot, and even then you still have to flush out the water that’s been sitting in the hose before you get a warm wash.
 For that reason, we recommend you get the Tushy Classic over the Tushy Spa and avoid attachments altogether if you want to use warm water.
 If you do prefer a heated wash, we suggest you upgrade to a full bidet seat, like one of our picks, the Alpha JX or Toto Washlet C2.

 The Tushy Classic 3.0 is a fantastic bidet for beginners and a great value at just under $100.
-No other bidet attachment was as comfortable to use as the Tushy and it has a gentle yet effective stream, simple installation, easy-to-use controls along with adjustable pressure and direction.
+No other bidet attachment was as comfortable to use as the Tushy, and it has a gentle yet effective stream, simple installation and easy-to-use controls along with adjustable pressure and direction.
 However, if you want more features such as warm water, a heated seat or a dryer, then you’ll have to shell out some more cash — but trust us, it’s worth it.

 Best bidet seat: Alpha JX Bidet Seat (starting at $358.16; amazon.com)

 The Alpha JX bidet seat was the best overall bidet seat we tested, featuring the most desirable technologies at the lowest price.
 However, while the Alpha JX ended up on top, the race between it and our runner-up, the Toto Washlet C2, was incredibly close.
-Both have plenty of features you expect in a bidet at this price range including a heated seat, dryer, full control of the stream’s pressure and direction, plus warm water.
+Both have plenty of features you expect in a bidet at this price range, including a heated seat, dryer, full control of the stream’s pressure and direction, plus warm water.
 However, the Alpha JX has an unlimited warm water supply compared to the Toto’s limited one, which is what ended up pushing the Alpha into our winning spot.

 Electric bidet seats can give you a warm water wash in two ways.
 The simpler and cheaper way is with a tank that’s built into the bidet.
-This tank holds a set amount of water and keeps it warm, however, when the tank is out of hot water, your wash turns cold.
+This tank holds a set amount of water and keeps it warm; however, when the tank is out of hot water, your wash turns cold.
 It varies from bidet to bidet, but typically these tanks provide about 20 to 30 seconds of warm water, which is enough for a normal wash in most cases.
 If you want a longer wash or want there to be hot water even if the bidet is used back-to-back, you’ll want a bidet that has a coil heating system.
 These bidets instantly heat the water as it passes through the bidet so you can sit there and enjoy the warm water for as long as you like.

 During our testing, we saw a huge difference between the comfort of an infinite warm water supply and a limited one (if you think your shower getting cold is bad, you don’t want to know what it feels like when your bidet tank runs out).
-Normally, this coil heating system is reserved for bidets costing upwards of $600, but the Alpha JX gives it to you for around $350 — more than $200 cheaper than its competitors.
+Normally, this coil heating system is reserved for bidets costing upward of $600, but the Alpha JX gives it to you for around $350 — more than $200 cheaper than its competitors.

-Besides infinite hot water, the Alpha JX features a heated seat, a dryer and a fully customizable stream all adjustable from a remote control.
-With clear buttons that are all labelled, it’s super easy to go through a wash and dry cycle, even if you’ve never used a bidet before.
+Besides infinite hot water, the Alpha JX features a heated seat, a dryer and a fully customizable stream, all adjustable from a remote control.
+With clear buttons that are all labeled, it’s super easy to go through a wash and dry cycle, even if you’ve never used a bidet before.
 You can adjust the position, strength and temperature of the spray and see what level your settings are at with the small screen.
 Plus, the Alpha JX has a “Wash & Dry” button that runs through a complete wash and dry cycle with just one press.

 The Alpha JX was also quite easy to put on our toilet, and while you have to replace your seat entirely, we were surprised to find that installing electric bidet seats in general isn’t much more complicated than installing bidet attachments like the Tushy.
-However, since you are taking off your existing toilet seat, be sure to figure out if your seat is round or elongated, and buy the corresponding bidet (more on this below).
+However, since you’re taking off your existing toilet seat, be sure to figure out if your seat is round or elongated, and buy the corresponding bidet (more on this below).

 There are plenty of pros and cons between the Alpha JX and the Toto Washlet C2.
 Both are fantastic bidets that you’ll love having on your toilet.
-The Alpha JX has endless warm water, but the stream and dryer performance of Toto C2 is slightly better.
+The Alpha JX has endless warm water, but the stream and dryer performance of the Toto C2 is slightly better.
 If you want that comfortable experience and don’t mind a tank heating system, read on for our full thoughts on the Toto Washlet C2.

 Runner-up bidet seat: Toto Washlet C2 (starting at $366.87; amazon.com)